Skip to content

 gh issue create Open a new issue

-gh issue develop <num> Create a branch from an issue
+gh issue develop <n> --checkout Create a branch from an issue and check it out

 gh pr create Open a pull request